10326622-Compiler/requirement-analysis./README.md

 ---

-## 🔍 Importance of Requirement Analysis in SDLC
+## 🔍 Why isRequirement Analysis Important
 Requirement Analysis is a foundation for project success.
 Its importance includes:

 - **Clear Understanding of Objectives:** Ensures developers and stakeholders have a shared understanding.